mg300/Assembly-Hex-Converter/README.md

-# Assembly-Hex-Converter
+# Assembly Hex Converter

-Convert HEX to DEC, BIN, OCT
+This application converts HEX numbers to DEC, BIN, and OCT.

-START APPLICATION
+## Getting Started

+### Running the Application

-Run the file "HexConverter.exe".
+1. Run the "HexConverter.exe" file.
--A console window will open.
+2. A console window will open.
--Type your HEX number.
+3. Type your HEX number.
--The output values will be displayed.
+4. The output values will be displayed.

-DEBUG APPLICATION
+### Debugging the Application

-Install "Emu8086.exe".
+1. Install "Emu8086.exe".
--Place the "fasm" folder into the Emu root folder.
+2. Place the "fasm" folder into the Emu root folder.
--Open "Emu8086".
+3. Open "Emu8086".
--Open "HexConverterWin.asm" or "HexConverter.asm" within the app.
+4. Open "HexConverterWin.asm" or "HexConverter.asm" within the app.
--Start the application.
+5. Start the application.